HvFunIg/JavaScript30/readme.md

  3) Working with CSS variables and HTML "data-..." attributes;
  4) Some exercises in sort, reduce and filter methods;
  5) Working with flex attribute.
 Nice gallery, by the way;
+ 6) Working with fetch and regex to create nice search bar with highlighting;